 Saint Philomena Catechetical Center

-Saint Philomena's Catechetical Center provides for the religious education of all children in the parish who are in grades K - 8 in the public school system.
-The Center also prepares all children of the parish for the sacra-ments of First Reconciliation, First Eucharist and Confirmation.
+The Faith Formation Center offers sessions specifically geared to children in the parish who are in the public school system’s grades 1 - 8.
+The Center also prepares all children of the parish for the sacraments of First Reconciliation, First Eucharist, and Confirmation.

 We strongly believe that the family is the first and primary place where children learn about faith and God.
 Our role is to work with parents and families in developing and enriching their children's faith by:

 *Developing their knowledge of the Catholic faith and its practices

 *Assisting them in developing a personal relationship with Jesus Christ.